PREreview/documentation/resources/LivePREJC.md

 # Live-streamed PREreview journal clubs

 Live-streamed preprint journal clubs are topic-centered, interactive preprint journal clubs that are live-streamed via videoconference.
-These events are designed to be inclusive of all researchers by allowing structured and constructive discussions around preprints and encouraging diverse methods of participation.
-Researchers from all over the world can join to build their network, meet globally-renowned experts, and collaborate on improving a preprint.
+These events are designed to be inclusive of all people by allowing structured and constructive discussions around preprints and encouraging diverse methods of participation.
+Researchers – and anyone interested in joining the discussion – from all over the world can join to build their network, meet globally-renowned experts, and collaborate on improving a preprint.

 You can request our help to organize a live-streamed PREreview journal club by filling [this form](https://docs.google.com/forms/d/e/1FAIpQLSdlpfxK0XEeVbUD7aHBKLf6g7rOups-uS2ZytpDKdHNBHwNZg/viewform).